 We love what we do and it’s great to be hitting our stride in production, relationships with brewers, and quality.
-As we continue to grow, we’re on track to become a regional supplier of hops: wet/fresh hops, whole leaf cones, and pellets.
+As we’ve continued to grow, we’ve become a regional supplier of hops to breweries across New England: wet/fresh hops, whole leaf cones, and pellets.

 Want to learn more about the Local Craft Brewing Movement?

 We had the great opportunity to speak with Mary Greendale (of Just Thinking) and Chris Sellers (of The People’s Pint) about the return of hops to New England, how beer is made and the new opportunities created, thanks to invested craft beer drinkers, for farmers and brewers to work together to make new, local, terroir-based brews.
 Click on the image to the left, to view the whole story.